• Skip to primary navigation

 The Russian Toy Dog breed is generally relatively healthy, but they experience a few health problems.

-For instance, Russian toy dogs are prone to dental problems since they have such small jaws.
-They are susceptible to patellar luxation when the kneecap slips out of place.
+For instance, Russian toy dogs are prone to dental problems because their jaws are so small.
+They are also susceptible to patellar luxation, which occurs when the kneecap slips out of place.

 However, as long as you keep up with regular vet check-ups and take care of your dog’s teeth, these health problems should not cause any significant issues.